simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 * **R**: R is a language specifically designed for statistical computing and data analysis, making it a popular choice for AI applications that involve data manipulation and visualization.
 * **Julia**: Julia is a high-performance language that combines the ease of use of Python with the speed of languages like C++, making it ideal for scientific computing and machine learning.

 When working with machine learning and AI, it is important to choose a language that provides the necessary tools and libraries for the task at hand.
-Additionally, you need to stay updated with the latest advancements in these fields, as new techniques and algorithms are constantly being developed.
+Also, you need to stay updated with the latest advancements in these fields, as new techniques and algorithms are constantly being developed.

 Wrapping up, machine learning and artificial intelligence are revolutionizing various industries, and coding languages play a crucial role in their development.
-By choosing the right language and staying up-to-date with the latest advancements, developers can harness the power of machine learning and AI to create innovative and intelligent applications.
+By choosing the right language and staying up-to-date with the latest advancements, developers can use machine learning and AI to create innovative and intelligent applications.

 ### Blockchain and Smart Contracts